KnucklesEQ/speech_to_text_simple_java_client/README.md

-# Speech to Text Java client, powered by Whisper (OpenAI)
+# Speech to Text Simple Java Client, powered by Whisper (OpenAI)
 A simple Java client for interaction with the Whisper model of the OpenAI API.